 The history of capitalism is thus the history of how society has developed new ways to transform all forms of capital to create more energy, or in the language of business - value.

 The latest epoch of capitalism has seen the process of capitalisation reversed.

-Under this new stage of capitalism, the capitals are no longer converted from one form into another or exchanged with stakeholders to create the greatest value but the greatest profit.
+Under this new stage of capitalism, the capitals are no longer transformed to create the greatest value but the greatest profit.
 To a thinking capitalist this defies reason.
 For if the other seven capitals invested for that profit hold greater value than the resulting financial capital there is no capitalisation or increase in value.
-The net effect is logically a reduction in total value or what I call "decapitalisation" or "anti-capitalisation".
+The net effect is logically a reduction in total value or what I call "decapitalisation".

 My argument is that an economic system that seeks to maximise and prioritise financial capital above all else has the tendency to create a negative return on the investment of all eight capitals when measured in terms other than money.